NERC-CEH/irecord-app/CONTRIBUTING.md

 ## Components folder

-* App **components** - a group of page-like components (sub components) providing similar functionality eg. records, maping, information pages.
+* App **components** - a group of page-like components (sub components) providing similar functionality eg. records, mapping, information pages.
  Components should work independently between each other, so that for example mapping should have no dependencies on record components.